UK Road Trip Diary: Loch Lomond

 Well after a very wet day we decide to end it with a Chinese take away, yum.

-Or read about the planning the trip.
+Or read about the how we planned the road trip.